We built a Thai Buddhist temple in an Edinburgh family home

 Kachen Gerdphol, chairman of temple, told BBC Scotland Mr Srivaddhanaprabha had been known for his great generosity to his Buddhist faith.

-"He had found a big A-listed property in the south east of Edinburgh and asked us to come and have a look to see if we liked it," he said.
+"He had found a big A-listed property in the south-east of Edinburgh and asked us to come and have a look to see if we liked it," he said.

 "It was a very grand building and it was very expensive."